FazalLabBCM/FazalLabPipelines/docs/ProcessCounts.md

 Make sure that you have already run the [TrimMapCount](https://fazallabbcm.github.io/FazalLabPipelines/TrimMapCount) pipeline on all of your raw data.
 If this has already been done, then, for every `fastq` file in your project's `rawdata` folder, there should be a file ending in "_aligned.txt" and a file ending in "_trim_starLog.final.out" in your project's corresponding `data` folder.
+These two types of output files will be used to generate tables and figures.